Owner's equity: what it is and how to calculate it

 Does owner's equity tell me what my business is worth?

+Owner's equity tells you book value, not market value.
 Book value is based on your financial records (assets minus liabilities).
-Market value is the price someone would actually pay for your business, which can be influenced by factors like brand reputation, customer base, and future potential.
+Market value is the price someone would actually pay, which depends on factors like brand reputation, customer base, and future potential.

 Can owner's equity be negative?